 How do you use affirmations to manifest?

-Pick affirmations that affirm the things you desire in your future as if they’ve already come true.
+To manifest through affirmations, pick phrases that affirm the things you desire as if they’ve already come true.
 If you want to be more healthy you can affirm ‘I am healthy’ while looking at yourself in the mirror.
 Trust your words and the process, and supercharge every repetition with positive emotions.

 What are sleep affirmations?